Cc

 There are three things to note:

 Secondly, ‘near’ universal does not mean ‘completely’ universal.
 There can be contexts where even asking basic Clean Language questions is not clean.
-For instance, if the question points in a direction that is antithetical to the client’s desired outcome, or when a question does not ‘fit’ within the logic of the client’s inner world (see Calibrating whether what you are doing is working or not for an example).
+For instance, if the question points in a direction that is antithetical to the client’s desired outcome, or when a question does not ‘fit’ within the logic of the client’s inner world (for an example see Calibrating whether what you are doing is working or not).

 Thirdly, whole therapy and coaching sessions can be conducted with just the eight questions listed above.
 My recent research has shown that, on average, these questions form about 80% of the questions Penny and I ask.